Enjoy the colourful Tulips

 Sort your BSN

 Once you have your permit to work you will need to obtain a Citizens Service Number (Burger Servicenummer or BSN), This was known as social security and tax number (SOFI number).
-You can obtain this from the local tax office.
-You will need this so you are taxed correctly.
+You can obtain this from the local tax office and is needed so you are taxed correctly.

 Open a bank account

-You will also need a bank account and the main ones to consider are ING, Rabobank and ABN.
+You will also need a bank account.
+The main ones to consider are ING, Rabobank and ABN.
 You will not only need one to be paid into but because many grocery stores and certain checkout lines don’t take cash.
-You will therefore need access to cash through a bank account.
+Therefore you need access to cash through a bank account.

 When the official stuff is done you can begin to live, work and play in The Netherlands.

-Unless you know someone who is already living in the Netherlands most arrive and start their working holiday in Amsterdam which has an abundance of places to stay.
+Unless you know someone who is already living in the Netherlands most arrive and start their working holiday in Amsterdam.
+Being the capital of The Netherlands if offers an abundance of places to stay for all budgets.

 Some Hostel options that are very central in Amsterdam and near to many of the tourist spots include: Hostel Annemarie and Hostel Centre.
 If you are wanting something a little different get a room on a boat such as at Amsterdam Hotel Boat Angeline.
 Or visit HostelWorld for more hostel options.